 This Code and the associated policies are mutually supporting and should be considered in conjunction with each other.
 Concern's partner organisations are expected to comply with the standards of behaviour outlined in this Code and in the associated policies.
 All visitors to Concern's programmes must - during their visit - consider themselves to be under the authority of Concern Country Director and must adhere to the Code and its associated policies.
 If a visitor refuses to agree to regulate his/her conduct in line with the requirements of the Code, the name of the person, and their reason for refusing to do so, should be recorded by the management and the case reported to the Regional Director who will decide the action to be taken.
-This may include suspending support for their continued presence in the country, denial of permission to visit Concern programmes or office, or to stay in any accommodation rented or owned by Concern.
+This may include suspending support for their continued presence in the country, denial of http://ochaonline.un.org/OchaLinkClick.aspx?link=ocha&docId=1061170.